Emails sent to students beginning PhD studies between September 2020 and February 2021

 If you are a new postgraduate student with Home fee status, you may be required to complete a document checking session before you can start your course.

-If you have overseas fee status or need immigration permission to study in the UK, you must complete a passport check session before starting your course.
+If you have overseas fee status or need immigration permission to study in the UK, you may need to attend a passport check session before starting your course.

 Learn more about daily life and culture in the UK, including holidays, religion, driving and healthcare.